 Tel 01629 733583

-Matlock Bath Illuminations - Saturday 1 September to Saturday 27 October 2012, A parade of illuminated and decorated boats on the River Derwent every weekend throughout September and October.
-On certain Saturday nights (15th Sept, 29th Sept, 13th Oct, 27th Oct) there are also spectacular firework displays at 9.00pm.
+Matlock Bath Illuminations - 31st August to 26th October in 2013.
+A parade of illuminated and decorated boats on the River Derwent every weekend throughout September and October.
+On certain Saturday nights (5th, 12th, 19th & 26th October) there are also spectacular firework displays at 9.00pm.

-The parade of Illuminated and decorated boats takes place 8.00pm to 9.00pm every Saturday and Sunday during the season – with a programme of entertainment on or near the bandstand in Derwent Gardens each evening, commencing at 7.00pm.
+The parade of Illuminated and decorated boats takes place 7.45pm every Saturday and Sunday during the season – with a programme of entertainment on or near the bandstand in Derwent Gardens each evening, commencing at 7.00pm.
 Last admission 8.45pm.
+On firework nights the boats will parade again at 9.15pm.

 Tourist Information for Matlock Bath